learn-co-curriculum/dsc-roc-curves-and-auc/README.md

-# AUC and ROC
+# ROC Curves and AUC

+## Introduction

+This lesson will introduce ROC: Receiver Operating Characteristic curves and AUC: Area Under [the] Curve.

 Some of our accuracy scores thus far probably seem pretty impressive; an 80% accuracy seems pretty darn good on first try!
-What we have to keep in mind is that when predicting a binary classification, we are bound to be right sometimes, even just by guessing.
+What we have to keep in mind is that when predicting a binary classification, we are bound to be right sometimes, even just by random guessing.
 For example, I should be roughly 50% accurate in guessing whether or not a coin lands on heads.
-This also can lead to issues tuning models down the road.
-If you have a skewed datasets with rare events (such as a disease or winning the lottery) where there is only 2 positive cases in 1000, then even a trivial algorithm that classifies everything as 'not a member' will achieve an accuracy of 99.8% (998 out of 1000 times it was correct).
+This also can lead to issues when tuning models down the road.
+If you have a skewed dataset with rare events (such as a disease or winning the lottery) where there is only 2 positive cases in 1000, then even a trivial algorithm that classifies everything as 'not a member' will achieve an accuracy of 99.8% (998 out of 1000 times it was correct).
 So remember that an 80% accuracy must be taken into a larger context.

-With that, another way to analyze classification errors is with AUC, which stands for 'area under curve'.
+AUC is an alternative comprehensive metric to confusion matrices, which we previously examined, and ROC graphs allow us to determine optimal precision-recall tradeoff balances specific to the specific problem we are looking to solve.

+## Objectives

+* Evaluate classification models using various metrics
+* Define and understand ROC and AUC

-What curve you ask?
-The Receiver Operater Curve (ROC Curve) which illustrates the false positive against false negative rate of our classifier.
+The Receiver Operater Characteristic curve (ROC curve) which illustrates the false positive against false negative rate of our classifier.
 When training a classifier, we are hoping the ROC curve will hug the upper left corner of our graph.
 A classifier with 50-50 accuracy is deemed 'worthless'; this is no better then random guessing, as in the case of a coin flip.

 ![](./images/roc_comp.jpg)